Visiting The Royal Yacht Britannia

 Daily at 12:30pm

 Discover the secret delights of Scottish cuisine!
-Join us for The Orange Food Tour of Edinburgh, as we show you some of the best that Scotland’s larder has to offer!book now
+Join us for The Orange Food Tour of Edinburgh, as we show you some of the best that Scotland’s larder has to offer!

 EDINBURGH PUB CRAWL